facebookresearch/MetaCLIP/openclip_README.md

 We are working on reproducing OpenAI's ViT results with the comparably sized (and open) LAION-400M dataset.
 Trained weights may be found in release [v0.2](https://github.com/mlfoundations/open_clip/releases/tag/v0.2-weights).

-The LAION400M weights have been trained on the JUWELS supercomputer (see acknowledgements section below).
+The LAION400M weights have been trained on the JUWELS supercomputer (see acknowledgments section below).

 #### ViT-B/32 224x224